 data "aws_ami" "windows-ami" source block, it was fine.
 The AWS CLI helped me identify the value that would go into the name filter.
 With that information, the data source block looked as below.

-And the EC2 instance block was as below—nothing fancy there.
+And the Amazon EC2 instance block was as below—nothing fancy there.
 I was using the AMI that I selected from the data source above.

 I hope you found this helpful note.
 Are you aware of an efficient way to identify the AMI name without going through the AWS CLI?
 Would you mind sharing that in the comments, please?